 FEDEC Key Statistics

-FEDEC's nine colleges are a vital part of the Essex economy.
+FEDEC's ten colleges are a vital part of the Essex economy.
 This is in terms of their role as education and training providers, employers and as organisations at the centre of the county's towns and communities.
 Below are some key statistics which demonstrate the collective value and impact of FEDEC's colleges: